 On Sunday, January 18th the New York Daily News reported that there were multiple changes made to various ownership committee changes at these past winter meetings.
-One of which included naming Fred Wilpon, whose family owns the New York Mets, as the head of the finance committee.
+One of which included naming Fred Wilpon, whose family owns the New York Mets, as the head of the finance committee they are looking to find click resources to help with the finances.
 According to MetsBlog.com, as the head, Wilpon is now responsible for “conducting hearings on league investments, changes in ownership, and stadium revenue and financing issues, among other things.”
 From the perspective of any Mets fan, the response will be one of shock and surprise.
 However, for those not familiar with the Wilpons’ situation, here is a quick recap as the past five years have been the epitome of financial disaster.

 The answer is very clear.
 From 2009 to 2014, the New York Mets payroll dropped 34%.
 (The only team with a larger drop is the Houston Astros, where Jeff Lunhow is in the process of completely rebuilding the team and organization).
 This ranked them as the 23rd highest payroll in 2014, behind the likes of the Milwaukee Brewers, Kansas City Royals and San Diego Padres.
 What’s more odd about this situation is that the Mets – as of March 2014 were the ninth most valuable team in baseball and consistently brought in revenues in the upper tier of the league.